lit/lit-element/README.md

     * `reflect`: Indicates if the property should reflect to an attribute.
-    If `true`, when the property is set, the attribute is set using the attribute name determined according to the rules for the `attribute` propety option and the value of the property serialized using the rules from the `type` property option.
+    If `true`, when the property is set, the attribute is set using the attribute name determined according to the rules for the `attribute` property option and the value of the property serialized using the rules from the `type` property option.
     * `hasChanged`: A function that indicates if a property should be considered changed when it is set.
 The function should take the `newValue` and `oldValue`